Williams County, Ohio

 Williams County was created on April 1, 1820 from Columbiana County and Stark County.
 This county was named for David Williams (1754-1831), captor of spy John André during the Revolutionary War.

-The Williams County Seat is located in Bryan also, the county government website is www.co.williams.oh.us/ .
+The County Seat is located in Bryan also, the county government website is www.co.williams.oh.us/ .

-Cities and towns located in Williams County include Bryan, Alvordton, Blakeslee, Edgerton, Edon, Holiday City, Montpelier, Pioneer, Stryker, West Unity.
+Cities and towns located in the County include Bryan, Alvordton, Blakeslee, Edgerton, Edon, Holiday City, Montpelier, Pioneer, Stryker, West Unity.
 Other communities include Berlin, Kunkle, Williams Center.

-Williams County Townships include Brady, Bridgewater, Center, Florence, Jefferson, Madison, Mill Creek, Northwest, Pulaski, St. Joseph, Springfield, Superior.
+Townships located in the County include Brady, Bridgewater, Center, Florence, Jefferson, Madison, Mill Creek, Northwest, Pulaski, St. Joseph, Springfield, Superior.

 Williams County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.